Best of the Letters From 2004

 I Found Parallels Between Jehovah’s Witnesses and Armstrongites:

 I recently ran across this 1971 book by William J. Schnell relating his Thirty Years A Watchtower Slave.
 Although he is describing the Jehovah’s Witnesses, the methods of mind control could apply to Armstrongism.
 Another book I’ve read, The Watchtower Files (1985) by Duane Magnani, also caused me to draw parallels between JW’s and Armstrongites.
 I realize that cults employ similar methods to gain and keep recruits, but the similarities between the methods of Herbert W. and Judge Rutherford are so great that I have wondered if Herbert’s intense “Bible study” of the 1920s included a heavy dose of JW publications.
 Is there any evidence that HWA was directly influenced by the JW’s or do cultists just tend to think alike? –J. G.

 Reply: HWA is known to have plagiarized from Jehovah’s Witnesses’ material (along with Mormonism, 7th-day Adventists, and others).
 This is brought out in chapter 3, p.
 2 and chapter 6 of “Mystery of the Ages (a critical review)” by Kelly Marshall (search for the word “Watchtower”).
-(MOA available as PDF download)
+(PDF)

 WCG Was Worst Thing That Ever Happened to Me: